CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Experiments

-We present the results of our proposed method in Figure~\ref{tab:results} and the supplementary.
-It is crucial to note that the evaluation of geometry quality, especially aspects like smoothness and intricate details of the 3D generation results is inherently challenging~\cite{wu2024gpt}.
-Additionally, our model is generative rather than reconstructive in nature, making it inequitable to directly compare our outputs with the ground truth, as is typically done in reconstruction models.
-In this evaluation, our primary focus is on the qualitative quality of the 3D generation results through a variety of results and we also present quantitative data for reference in Table~\ref{tab:results}.
-As depicted in Fig.~\ref{fig:comparisons} and~\ref{fig:more_results}, our method is adept at generating 3D coarse meshes with smooth topology, which are further enhanced to exhibit finer details following the refinement process.
+In this evaluation, we focus on presenting the quality of our 3D generation model through a variety of results, and also present quantitative data for reference.
+We compare our model with several 3D generative models~\cite{jun2023shap,zhao2023michelangelo, wu2024direct3d} and the state-of-the-art large reconstruction model(LRM)~\cite{xu2024instantmesh}.
+Given that CLAY~\cite{zhang2024clay} is not publicly available and our request to obtain their results haven't been responded, we only present the visual results in supplementary.

-\paragraph{Qualitative Evaluation.} We incorporate images with varied styles, obtained from the internet, in our evaluation to gauge the generalization capacity of our model.
-To extensively evaluate the performance of our method, we compare our model with the 3D generative models~\cite{jun2023shap,zhao2023michelangelo} and state-of-the-art reconstruction models~\cite{xu2024instantmesh}.
-As shown in Fig.~\ref{fig:comparisons} and supplementary, our 3D native diffusion model produces coarse geometry with regular topology and the coarse meshes are further enhanced with more intricate details.
-On the contrary, the 3D native counterpart Shap-E tends to produce noisy surfaces and incomplete shapes, while Michelangelo produces over-smoothed geometries and also suffers from shape ambiguity, like the Fish in Fig.~\ref{fig:comparisons}.
-The strong baseline, InstantMesh, could produce accurate geometries but still lacks geometric details.
+As shown in Fig.~\ref{fig:comparisons}, our 3D native diffusion model produces coarse geometry with regular topology, and the coarse meshes are further enhanced with more intricate details.
+On the contrary, the 3D native counterpart Shap-E tends to produce noisy surfaces and incomplete shapes, while Michelangelo produces over-smoothed geometries and also suffers from shape ambiguity, like the second example in Fig.~\ref{fig:comparisons}.
+Although InstantMesh produces accurate geometries, it can not handle complex geometry structures which results in adhesive geometry and lacks geometric details, take the phoenix in the first line for an example.
+Compared with Direct3D, our method achieves better consistency between the input image and the generated mesh.